jupyterlab/frontends-team-compass/rfc/development-cycle.md

 ### Bots

-**Semver label**: Whenever a PR has new commits, scan them for the semver label names in the messages, and if it finds any merge it with the existing, choosing the more breaking.
+**SemVer label**: Whenever a PR has new commits, scan them for the SemVer label names in the messages, and if it finds any merge it with the existing, choosing the more breaking.
 Also look at special label like `feature:Bug` (patch) and `feature:Enhancement` (minor).

-**Semver check**: Fail (and don't allow merging on this failure) on any PR that doesn't have one, and only one, of the `semver:patch`, `semver:minor`, `semver:major` labels.
+**SemVer check**: Fail (and don't allow merging on this failure) on any PR that doesn't have one, and only one, of the `semver:patch`, `semver:minor`, `semver:major` labels.

-**Create backports**: After a PR is merged into the `master` brnach, create backports for that release.
+**Create backports**: After a PR is merged into the `master` branch, create backports for that release.
 It should target all other branches of the same increment according to the "PR Backports" logic above.

-**Base check**: Verify that the semver label corresponds to the increment of the branch of the base, if it isn't master.
+**Base check**: Verify that the SemVer label corresponds to the increment of the branch of the base, if it isn't master.

 **Update/create milestone**: Set the milestone to the next final release of the base branch.
 Update after every change of base branch and after every commit on the base branch.
 Create the milestone if it does not exist.

 **Changelog Release Check**: On each release PR, fail if there are no new changelog entries in the branch.

-**Create Release PR**: After a new release is succesfull or when a new version branch is created, create other branches, in a fork of this repo, for each possible new release type.
+**Create Release PR**: After a new release is successful or when a new version branch is created, create other branches, in a fork of this repo, for each possible new release type.
 Run the command to bump all the JS versions properly for that release type, without actually publishing those versions.
-Also bump the Pyton version, without releaseing.
+Also bump the Python version, without releasing.
 Then open a PR to merge that branch into the original branch.
 We should also run the command to consolidate the documentation to a new release file.

 **Test Release PR**: On each release PR, run a special test for verifying the release works.
-This works by running a verdaccio server, publishing the npm packages to that server, and then installing the Python package with that proxy server.
+This works by running a Verdaccio server, publishing the NPM packages to that server, and then installing the Python package with that proxy server.
 Then a number of integration tests are run, like opening a notebook and running some cells.
-It should persist these built packages as artifacts on Github actions.
+It should persist these built packages as artifacts on GitHub actions.

-**Do release**: Afte a release PR is merged, pull in the artifacts from the release PR and publish them to NPM and PyPi.
-Once that is successful it will push back tags for that release to the Github merge commit.
+**Do release**: After a release PR is merged, pull in the artifacts from the release PR and publish them to NPM and PyPi.
+Once that is successful it will push back tags for that release to the GitHub merge commit.

 **After final release, create new branches**: Once new tags have been pushed for a final release, create new branches based on the "Branches" logic above.

-**After latest final release, update other repos**: After a final release that is the latest release, by semver, open a PR to each cookiecutter repos, and other extension repos, to upgrade them.
+**After latest final release, update other repos**: After a final release that is the latest release, by SemVer, open a PR to each cookiecutter repos, and other extension repos, to upgrade them.
 Post a link to these on the release PR.

 **After release, create conda packages**: After any release, create a PR against the conda forge repo to release that version.
 It will create it on the same branch as the branch we made the release on in JupyterLab, on some fork of that repo.
 Post a link to this on the release PR.